GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 |https://gluu.org/scim/bulk|Send requests to the bulk endpoint|
 |https://gluu.org/scim/all-resources.search|Access the root .search endpoint|

+Depending on your needs, you may like to add only some of the scopes to your client.

 ### Requesting a token

-As seen [earlier](#request-an-access-token-to-the-token-endpoint) before issuing a request to an endpoint, an access token must be obtained.
+As seen [earlier](#request-an-access-token-to-the-token-endpoint), before issuing a request to an endpoint, an access token must be obtained.
 This time the token has to have associated a suitable scope for the operation to be successful.

 As an example, assume you are interested in creating a user.
 One way to request a token could be: